 They also showed me that you can’t successfully introduce folks on the fringes of society to a Jesus who looks just like you – especially when you’re a middle class suburbanite like me!

-Yet many Christians only know a Jesus who looks like them, because a Jesus created in their own image validates their own wants, needs, hurts and insecurities.
+Yet many Christians only know a Jesus who looks like them – and attend churches that want everyone to come find a Jesus just like them – because a Jesus created in their own image validates their own wants, needs, hurts and insecurities.

-Jesus in us, when He is the real Jesus, breaks out of our comfort zones to shine forth and draw others through us to Himself.
+I learned from my parents, however, that Jesus in us – when He is the real Jesus – breaks out of our comfort zones to shine forth and draw others through us to Himself.

-We then can touch the lives of people we never would have reached before, because Jesus – when authentic – allows us to affirm our common humanity, while embracing the diversity between us.
+We then can touch the lives of people we never would have reached before, because Jesus – when authentic – allows us to affirm our shared common humanity while also embracing the diversity between us.

 Understand this, and there’s no need for church programs, grand visions and finely-honed methods – because evangelism, discipleship and fellowship just naturally sort of happen.